Dym077/virtual-gallery/README.md

 All user stories and epics are listed in full in the [README for the API ](https://github.com/Dym077/drf-api02)

 ### Epics
 The epics represent the main project parts that includes all related user stories.
 The epics were all started in the backlog, and then moved into the epics column, where they were elected according to priority(the most important were labelled with a must-have label and a milestone of priority one).
-During the start of the working process, the epics were moved into the "to-do" column, later to the "in progress" column and when they fill all acceptance criteria of the related user stiories, they were moved to the "donr" column.
+During the start of the working process, the epics were moved into the "to-do" column, later to the "in progress" column and when they fill all acceptance criteria of the related user stiories, they were moved to the "done" column.

 ### User stories